MahApps/mahapps.com/input/docs/controls/ColorPicker.md

 # Introduction

-The `ColorPicker`-Controls can be used to select any `System.Windows.Media.Color` (in the following lines called `Color`).
+The `ColorPicker`-Controls can be used to select any `System.Windows.Media.Color` (in this document simply called `Color`).
 There are four different controls available to select a `Color`:

 | Control           | Use case                                  |
 |-------------------|------------------------------------------|